azimov/rewardb/readme.md

     appContext <- rewardb::buildFromConfig("config/config.my-study.yml")

 ### Viewing the dashboard
-Then you want to edit the dashboard file `dashboard/global.R` and edit the line that reads:

-    appContext <- rewardb::loadAppContext("../config/config.tnfs.yml")

-point at your new config file, e.g. `../config/config.my-study.yml`.
+point at your new config file, e.g. `config/config.my-study.yml` relative to the current working directory.
-The path must be relative to where `global.R` is found.

 Then to run the shiny application, inside R:

-    shiny::runApp("dashboard")
+    rewardb::launchDashboard("config/config.tnfs.yml")

 ## Deploying to shared shiny server